dekoza/mtgpl/comprules.rst

 801.10
 ------
 Spells and abilities can't affect objects or players outside their controller's range of influence.
 The parts of the effect that attempt to affect an out-of-range object or player will do nothing.
 The rest of the effect will work normally.

-Example: In a six-player game in which each player has range of influence 1, Alex casts Pyroclasm, which reads, "Pyroclasm deals 2 damage to each creature."
+**Example:** In a six-player game in which each player has range of influence 1, Alex casts :mtgtip:`Pyroclasm`, which reads, "Pyroclasm deals 2 damage to each creature."
 Pyroclasm deals 2 damage to each creature controlled by Alex, the player to Alex's left, and the player to Alex's right.
 No other creatures are dealt damage.

 .. _mtgcr-801-11:

 801.11
 ------
 If a spell or ability requires information from the game, it gets only information from within its controller's range of influence.
 It doesn't see objects or events outside its controller's range of influence.

-Example: In a six-player game where each player has range of influence 1, Alex controls Coat of Arms, which reads, "Each creature gets +1/+1 for each other creature on the battlefield that shares at least one creature type with it."
+**Example:** In a six-player game where each player has range of influence 1, Alex controls :mtgtip:`Coat of Arms`, which reads, "Each creature gets +1/+1 for each other creature on the battlefield that shares at least one creature type with it."
 Coat of Arms will boost Alex's creatures based only on what creatures are controlled by Alex, the player to Alex's left, and the player to Alex's right.
 It won't take other creatures into account.

-Example: In the same game, Rob is sitting to the right of Alex.
-Coat of Arms will boost Rob's creatures based on what creatures are controlled by players within Alex's range of influence, including the player sitting to Alex's left, who's out of Rob's range of influence.
+**Example:** In the same game, Rob is sitting to the right of Alex. :mtgtip:`Coat of Arms` will boost Rob's creatures based on what creatures are controlled by players within Alex's range of influence, including the player sitting to Alex's left, who's out of Rob's range of influence.

 .. _mtgcr-801-12: